ScottPolhemus/Dex/README.md

 # DexApp

-Pokédex application in development using React and NuclearJS.
+Pokédex application in development using React and Redux.